One of the best investments you can do right now is to build a solar farm.

 With an average solar panel wattage of 300W, then you can install 435.6kW of solar panels.

-Now, it’s important to mention that we assumed that you will fill the entire acre of land with panels but this isn’t how solar farms are built.
+Now, it’s important to mention that we assumed that you would fill the entire acre of land with panels but this isn’t how solar farms are built.

 You still need other components, such as inverters and electrical distribution units, which take up space as well.